Building a QA Team from Scratch and Achieving Seamless Functioning with Priyanka Halder

 Priyanka: I think in quality space we have achieved significant progress in a couple of years like there are so many new terms like shift left, shift right, test more, quality engineering but at the end of the day, its a whole company approach & I am very glad to be a part of this journey.

 Ralph: We are glad to have you as a part of our journey on QA Talks.
-We appreciate that our guest today has been Priyanka Halder, she’s the senior manager of quality engineering at GoodRx, thank you for your participation.
+We appreciate that our guest today has been Priyanka Halder, she’s the senior manager of quality engineering at GoodRx & we certainly appreciate her for joining us & my co-host, all the way so far.

 Quality Assurance is vital to an organization’s success in digital transformation.
 Lack of control can quickly derail a company’s technological presence, costing thousands.
 At Cigniti, all the solution is to build a better world with better quality software.
 Renowned for the global thought leadership in the industry, we try expertise from over a decade of test engineering experience across verticals.
 To learn how we do it, visit Cigniti.com.